AdobeDocs/campaign-classic.en/help/integrations/using/configuring-adobe-io.md

 >[!NOTE]
 >
->If you are using the older version of Triggers Integration using Legacy JWT tokens, you should also add the Adobe IO API for [!DNL Adobe Analytics] detailed in the first step to automatically migrate to the new Triggers Authentication.
+>If you are using the older version of Triggers Integration using Legacy JWT tokens, you should also add the Adobe I/O API for [!DNL Adobe Analytics] detailed in the first step to automatically migrate to the new Triggers Authentication.